Kasper886/Leumi/README.md

-# AWS EKS cluster creation by Terraform and application deployment
+# AWS EKS cluster creation by Terraform and application deployment and EC2 with AWS NLB creation
 This repo demonstrates how to create AWS EKS cluster by means of IaaC Terraform and assign network resources to it.
 Below you can find the diagram that illustrates created cluster.

 ![Image alt](https://github.com/Kasper886/WaveProject/blob/master/EKS-Cluster/files/diagram3.png)